 One strategy to help persuade your users to make an in-app purchase is offering customized and personalized items.
 For example, adding the user’s name to the item’s title or even in the design of the item itself, or even going one step further and letting the users customize the designs of their items.

 This helps make the item feel more personal to the user and consequently increase their chances of getting it.

 Possibly one of the oldest strategies in the book for mobile app monetization is offering your app for free but populating it with ads that are being served by an ad network.
-That way the user is happy for not paying for the app, and the developer is happy for making a revenue off of the ads.
+That way the user is happy for not paying for the app and the developer is happy for making some revenue.